 Mink is one of the most prized and emblematic furs in the world of haute pelleterie.

 Dense, luminous, and infinitely silky, it captivates with the richness of its touch, the lightness of its texture, and its natural ability to enhance the silhouette.
-A wardrobe essential—much like the little black dress—it embodies both timeless elegance and the modernity of creative expression.

 At the heart of our collections, mink offers unparalleled stylistic freedom.
 It is expressed through a vast palette of colors, ranging from the purest white to deep black, as well as sapphire, brown, and violet.